teamdeeson/headless-drupal/README.md

 This is Deeson's framework for developing headless applications.

+## Dependencies

+You will need [Node](https://nodejs.org) and [PHP](https://php.net) installed globally on your development machine.
+Assuming you are using a Mac then these can be installed with `brew install node php`

+You will also need [yarn](https://yarnpkg.com/lang/en/) for node and [composer](https://getcomposer.org/) for PHP.

+If correctly setup then both `which yarn` and `which composer` should return a file path to an executable.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.